 If you have customers then you’re in the service industry whether you like it or not.
 And with customers come reviews and ratings of the service you provide.
 In a previous post, we discussed that every man, woman, child and their highly opinionated dog can hop online and leave a review because it makes them feel like they have a global audience and that someone, anyone, is actually listening to them.
 The key is to do the best job you can of pleasing your customers so if they choose to leave a comment, it’ll be a positive one.
 Then more people can see how awesome you are and come in for the same treatment.
 That doesn’t always go according to plan however, so here’s a way of managing reviews, both positive and negative.

-Difference between ratings and reviews
+The difference between ratings and reviews

 Ratings are the star scores you see everywhere around the internet.
 It takes about a second to leave a rating so people are most likely to do this, which also means they don’t give it as much thought as they might for a review.
 Ideally, a 5-star rating is a no-brainer for your customers, but there’s always the chance you’ll get a 3 when you more like a 4.5, or you’ll get a 1 because someone was having a bad day.
 Sadly, a star rating is the number one factor consumers will judge your business on if they don’t have firsthand experience with your business.
 And a 1-star increase on Yelp can increase your revenue from 5 to 9% so those thoughtless ratings can have a negative impact (so do a great job always!).

-Reviews, on the other hand, are when people take the time to actually write about your business.
+Reviews are when people take the time to actually write about your business.
 This only really happens when the customer has had an over-the-top exceptional experience, or a really poor experience (in their honest opinion).
 These can be anywhere from a single word – hopefully ‘excellent’, not ‘crap’ – to a modern interpretation of War And Peace.

 There are so many platforms out there that people can leave reviews on it can seem like a scary task trying to manage them all.
 Trip Advisor, Yelp, True Local, Zomato, Open Table, Trust Pilot, Yellow Pages, Foursquare, Citysearch… If you can afford to employ a small army of review managers then feel free to worry about all of these review sites.
 If you can’t (who can?), pick the most popular platforms as start and focus on them.
 We suggest the best places to start are Google as 78% of people who search the internet do it on Google so most people searching for your business will be seeing Google reviews, and Facebook because that’s the social proof most people are looking for these days.